 HVNGRY is and always will be an independent media outlet with no affiliation to big media companies.
 This website was started and is sustained by passionate writers, creators and thinkers with their personal time and money.
-We’re just a bunch of debt-ridden current and ex students, passionate about making a positive influence in the world.
-If we turn to sponsorship and advertising to sustain this website, we will be sure to be selective about which companies we support, to ensure the integrity of this project.
+We're just a bunch of debt-ridden current and ex students, passionate about making a positive influence in the world.

 The idea came one day as Serena found herself waiting in an upscale men’s clothing shop, while her partner tried on expensive linens.
 Picking up a men’s magazine, she flipped through, and in five minutes saw the reality behind hours of discussions about gender, power and prominence.
 In place of a gallimaufry of diets were how-tos in self-motivation.
 The gossip section about stars’ latest scandals were replaced by negotiation strategies for higher salaries.
 It was clear that gender equality, like repeats of Friends, was a modern fairy tale we point to as a comforting reality (but who really spends 10 years living in New York City interacting with zero people of colour?).